pagekit/docs/developer-guides/how-to-theme.md

 ## Adding JavaScript

 Included in Hello theme, you will find an empty JavaScript file `js/script.js`.
 Here, you can add your own JavaScript code.
-In the Hello Theme, the file is loaded because it is already included in the `template.php` as follows:
+In Hello Theme, the file is loaded because it is already included in the `template.php` as follows:

 ```
 <?php $view->script('theme', 'theme:js/theme.js') ?>
 ```

 When including a script, it needs a unique identifier (`theme`) and the path to the script file (`theme:js/theme.js`).
 As you can see, you can use `theme:` as a short version for the file path to your theme directory.
 To add more JavaScript files, simply add more lines in the same way.
 Make sure to assign different identifier to the scripts.
-If you call all of them `theme`, only the last one will be included.
+If you would call all of them `theme`, only the last one will be included.

-For example, let us also include the UIkit JavaScript.
-Simply add the following line to the `template.php`, but add it before the line that is already present, so that it looks as follows.

 ```
 <?php $view->script('theme', 'theme:js/theme.js') ?>